Kids Count Data Book

-The Kids Count Data Book is an annual publication of the Annie E. Casey Foundation—at times in cooperation with the Center for the Study of Social Policy—reporting comparative statistics on child welfare in each of the 50 states of the United States of America.
+The Kids Count Data Book is an annual publication of the Annie E. Casey Foundation—at times in cooperation with the Center for the Study of Social Policy—reporting comparative statistics on child welfare in each of the 50 states of the United States.

 Form and content

 Annual editions are prefaced with the year of publication—hence the 2019 edition is commonly titled 2019 Kids Count Data Book.
 The book's first annual edition was published in 1990.

 Separate editions, for each individual state—with detailed information on that state, plus comparisons to national data—are available.

-An interactive, online edition is available, as well.
+An interactive, online edition is available as well.

 Topics covered, in past annual issues, have included U.S. children's economic status, health, education, family and community, child protection, foster care, juvenile justice and incarceration—with current and historical data, and comparative rankings of states.

 Use

 The book is widely quoted as a leading reference on the subject of child welfare in the United States.
 In 1992, it was reportedly featured in about 1,400 of America's 1,600 daily newspapers.